“With magic as your captain you can choose just about any destination, any time, or any place if you never abandon imagination.”

 Illustrations by Tony DiTerlizzi

 DiTerlizzi, Tony and Mary Howitt.
 The Spider & The Fly.
-Simon & Schuster Books for Young Readers, October 1, 2002.
+New York: Simon & Schuster Books for Young Readers, October 1, 2002.

 DiTerlizzi, Tony and Holly Black.
 The Spiderwick Chronicles, BOOK 1: The Field Guide.
-Simon & Schuster Books for Young Readers, May 1, 2003.
+New York: Simon & Schuster Books for Young Readers, May 1, 2003.

 DiTerlizzi, Tony and Holly Black.
 Arthur Spiderwick's Field Guide to the Fantastical World Around You.
-Simon & Schuster Books for Young Readers, October 25, 2005.
+New York: Simon & Schuster Books for Young Readers, October 25, 2005.

 DiTerlizzi, Angela and Tony DiTerlizzi.
 Adventure of Meno, BOOK 1: Big Fun!.
-Simon & Schuster Books for Young Readers, October 6, 2009.
+New York: Simon & Schuster Books for Young Readers, October 6, 2009.

 DiTerlizzi, Tony.
 The Search For WondLa.
-Simon & Schuster Books for Young Readers, September 21, 2010.
+New York: Simon & Schuster Books for Young Readers, September 21, 2010.

 DiTerlizzi, Tony.
 REALMS: The Roleplaying Game Art of Tony DiTerlizzi.
-Dark Horse Comics/Kitchen Sink Books, June 3, 2015.
+Milwaukee, OR: Dark Horse Comics/Kitchen Sink Books, June 3, 2015.

-DiTerlizzi, Tony and Mo Williems.
+Willems, Mo and Tony DiTerlizzi.
 The Story of Diva and Flea.
-Disney/Hyperion Books for Children, October 13, 2015.
+New York: Disney/Hyperion Books for Children, October 13, 2015.